AcademySoftwareFoundation/tac/process/start_project.md

 ## Preparing to bring your project here

-The “LF Way”, is that there is no one way.
-The LF assumes that each open source project is different in its own way, which leads to building a unique governance and solution to sustain their communities.
+The “LF Way”, which is aligned on how the Academy Software Foundation operates, is that there is no one way.
+The Academy Software Foundation assumes that each open source project is different in its own way, which leads to building a unique governance and solution to sustain their communities.

 ### Requirements to host a project here